gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 Merge Request pipeline statuses can't be retrieved when the following occurs:

-1. A Merge Requst is created
+1. A Merge Request is created
 1. The Merge Request is closed
 1. Changes are made in the project
 1. The Merge Request is reopened